 Due to the weathering that exterior surfaces must endure, you must also use a paint that can deal with exposure to wind and rain.
 Concrete as a mineral surface is porous, meaning it can absorb moisture.
 The more porous a surface, the more water it will absorb.
 While all exterior paints come with some level of weather protection, they are not all waterproof.
 This is why you will often see exterior paints labelled 'weatherproof' or 'weather resistant', as they are not completely waterproof.
 To be waterproof, a paint must be water repellent, as to prevent any moisture from absorbing into the concrete.

 You may be asking, why is it important for a paint to be waterproof?
 The answer is simple, water is the single biggest cause of paint failure.
 When water absorbs into the painted concrete, it gets trapped in the material.
-This is especially the case with paints that have low breathability, as the paint has no where to escape.
+This is especially the case with paints that have low breathability, as the paint has nowhere to escape.
 Eventually, the water causes the paint to start peeling and flaking, which can happen after a matter 1-3 years.
 Further to this, when exterior surfaces become saturated with moisture, this can lead to discolouration and the growth of lichens on the surface.
 By keeping exterior concrete dry, waterproof paint can prevent paint failure and keep the painted concrete looking pristine.

-What Concrete Pant Is Suitable For Me?
+What Concrete Paint Is Suitable For Me?

 So, which concrete paint is best for your project?
 When it comes to paint, it is always best to use one that is specifically designed for that surface.
 This ensures that the paint has the necessary properties for long-term performance when used in that way.